BinaryIns1ght/onlineLoFiWireframeTool/README.md

 ## Includes:
 - Color pickers to change how the wireframe is present.
 This includes:
->- Background
 >- Outline of shapes
 >- Shape fill (or color of the inside of the shape)
 >- Text
 - The ability to drag the shape if you don't like the current placing of the shape.
-- Right-Clicking a shape/text can delete them
 - A button to save the sketch (including the text)